TheDarkLynx786/website-code-nextjs/lynx-website/src/_content/about.md

 I am also pretty involved with mathematics, and you would occasionally catch me solving a calculus problem or an induction proof.
 <br>
 I am a musician as well!
 I play any percussive instrument, as well as guitar and maybe piano.
 Best part, I make my own music!
 I throw down my theory knowledge on DAWs and sometimes they turn into bangers.
-Go listen to some of my music here (insert link here when I make the music page)!
+Go listen to some of my music [here](/music/)!
 <br>
-Seems like I'm pretty interesting, maybe you should follow me or something on my socials? (linked below)
+Seems like I'm pretty interesting, maybe you should follow me or something on my socials? (linked in the footer)

 ## So why choose computer science?